 Contact a Trust Lawyer in Florida Today

 At Asbury Law, our lawyer for trusts will help identify what trust works best in your unique circumstances.
 There are many types of trusts that can be created, and most can be created as irrevocable or revocable.
 There are benefits and disadvantages to both.
-Contact us at 904-203-8776 to schedule a Free Initial Consultation (up to 30 minutes) to learn what will work best for you and your specific needs.

 While many of our clients are from Jacksonville, Florida, and surrounding counties in Northeast Florida (including Baker County, Clay County, Duval County, Flagler County, Nassau County, Putnam County, and St. Johns County), Asbury Law serves individuals and corporate clients (e.g., family-owned business, single-member LLCs, and much larger and/or publicly traded companies) throughout the State of Florida.